-Any participating student who has not registered for courses during one full academic year and who wishes to return to that Florida Southern College graduate program must submit an application for readmission.
+Any participating students who have not registered for courses during one full academic year and who wish to return to the graduate program in which they were enrolled must submit an application for readmission.
 Updated application materials, such as resume and statement, may be required.
-If the student has undertaken any academic work during this absence, official transcripts must be submitted for review.
-Applicants for readmission must abide by published application deadlines and requirements and are not granted preferential status.
+If the student has undertaken any academic work during this absence, official tran-scripts must be submitted for review.
+Applicants for readmission must abide by published appli- cation deadlines and requirements and are not granted preferential status.